 I recognize the appeal of Prince Harming because I’ve been there, dated him.
 There’s always something terrific you can find about a Prince Harming.

 (Note: YES – all of what I’m saying applies equally to Princess Harmings, as well.
 They too are out and there!
 But for the simplicity of this short essay and my Prince Harming Syndrome e-book, I only reference the words “Prince Harming.”
 If you’re someone dealing with a Princess Harming, simply replace the gender difference as you read along!)Admittedly, trying to differentiate between a Prince Harming and Prince Charming can be as daunting as those visual games in magazines – where you’re shown two almost-identical drawings, then challenged to identify what’s different.

 Eventually, as you look closer, you’ll see: “Ooh—unlike a Prince Charming, this prince has two faces, not one!
 Aha!”

 It will be a fun way to find out his views on marriage without being frighteningly direct.

-2. Ask your Prince Crush if he has happily married friends or unhappily married friends.
-Again, this conversation will get him to reveal his views and readiness when it comes to marriage.
+Again, this conversation will get him to reveal his views and readiness when it comes to marriage and longterm commitment.

 Does he talk about how he’d like to grow in any specific areas?